turian/audio-discrimination-crowdsource/README.md

 to two audio compression algorithms and pick the one with fewer artifacts.

+## Additional Audio Experiments

+### Audio Experiment 1
+- In this we can create two versions of the audio with different sound characteristics.

+- Users hear both versions of the audio and they are asked which version they prefer.

+### Audio Experiment 2
+- In this we can create a series of spoken phrases to test the speech recognition.

+- Play the spoken phrases to each user and ask them to identify the phrase that was spoken.

+### Audio Experiment 3
+- In this we can play a series of sounds to each listener and ask them to rate each sound on a scale of 1 to 10, based on specific criteria, such as clarity, dynamic range, and frequency response.

+### Audio Experiment 4
+- In this we can play a audio of series of notes on different musical instruments.

+- Ask users to identify the instrument that produced each sound.

 ## Usage

 Web service to crowd-source audio discrimination data